joel97vil/xampp-web-initializer/README.md

 ## Future features
-[x] XAMPP compatibility (Windows).
+- [ ] XAMPP compatibility Windows.
-[] Path parameters passed to the program using Windows layout (C:\) [] LAMPP compatibility (XAMPP for Linux - Debian).
+- [X] LAMPP compatibility for Linux - Debian.
-[] Adding additional parameters (-help, -port and more...)
+- [ ] Adding additional parameters (-help, -port and more...)
-[] Various built-in default configurations for different development environments (Windows / Linux-Debian / iOS?).
+- [X] Various built-in default configurations for different development environments (Windows / Linux-Debian).
-[] Alias generation to use the program command from any path of the system [] Execute the program with all needed permissions to edit the configuration files More...
+- [ ] Alias generation to use the program command from any path of the system
+- [ ] Execute the program with all needed permissions to edit the configuration files
+- [ ] GUI for Windows
+More...